rgigante/nodebb-plugin-c4dpluginid/README.md

 # c4dpluginid Plugin for NodeBB

-A plugin to generate Cinema 4D plugin IDs and notify user about the MAXON API domain space to use for developing Cinema 4D plugins.
+A plugin to request Cinema 4D plugin IDs and notify user about the MAXON API domain space to use for developing Cinema 4D plugins.

 The plugin needs the "Custom Pages" plugin to be installed and a custom page to be created with the following data used in the custom page "content" area: